 Any financial services business cares about minimizing risk and maximizing opportunity.
-Banks weigh the risk of opening accounts versus the opportunity of holding deposits.
-Insurance companies balance the risk of claims with the opportunity to take premiums.
-And investment companies pursue long-term portfolio appreciation knowing that some securities will lose value.
+Banks weigh the risk of opening accounts versus the opportunity to hold deposits.
+Insurance companies balance the risk of paying claims with the opportunity to take premiums.
+Investment companies pursue long-term portfolio appreciation knowing that some securities will lose value.

 Banks, insurance companies and securities firms that store and process huge amounts of data in Apache Hadoop have better insight into both their risks and opportunities.
 Deeper analysis and insight can improve operational margins and protect against one-time events that might cause catastrophic losses.

-The following use cases describe specific ways that financial services companies use Apache Hadoop to make more money for customers and shareholders.
+Here are some use cases that describe specific ways that financial services companies use Apache Hadoop to make more money for customers and shareholders.

 Screen New Account Applications for Risk of Default

 Every day, large retail banks take thousands of applications for new checking and savings accounts.
-Bankers that accept these applications consult 3rd party risk scores before opening an account.
+Bankers that accept these applications consult 3rd party risk scoring services before opening an account.
 They can (and do) override do-not-open recommendations for applicants with poor banking histories.

 Apache Hadoop can store and analyze multiple data streams and help regional bank managers control new account risk in their branches.
 They can match banker decisions with the risk information presented at the time of decision.
 This allows them to control risk by sanctioning individuals, updating policies, and identifying patterns of fraud.

-Over time, the accumulated data informs algorithms that may detect subtle patterns unseen by compliance or risk officers.
+Over time, the accumulated data informs algorithms that may detect subtle, high-risk behavior patterns unseen by the bank’s risk analysts.